-- You must disclose information which might be of material assistance in preventing an act of terrorism or securing the arrest of someone for a terrorist offence.
+- You must disclose information that might be of material assistance in preventing an act of terrorism or securing the arrest of someone for a terrorist offence.
 Failure to do so without reasonable excuse is a criminal offence.

 - When the police have obtained a valid court order compelling you to disclose information.

-You may be required to disclose information to organisations such as the GMC, CQC, the Parliamentary and Health Service Ombudsman (PHSO) and Accountable Officers (controlled drugs).
+You may be required to disclose information to organisations such as the GMC, CQC, the Parliamentary and Health Service Ombudsman (PHSO) and accountable officers (controlled drugs).